yorshka20/win11-desktop/README.md

 - by using `subscribe` we can be notified with the exact state value change which we care about. we will be notified only if the state we subscribe changed. this is the key to decrease the frequency of rerender of our components.
 - btw, this `subscribe` capability is achieved by `RxJS.BehaviorSubject`

-# Plan
+# Schedule

-things will be built from Window.

-first we write some window components, and then add difference ui and interactions to window components.

-currently only 3 kinds of window are planned to be implemented.
+i am going to implement 3 kinds of `Window` in this project.

+- Explorer
+- Setting
+- Image

 ## Window Component